mitre/fusera/README.md

 There has also been some refactoring of the codebase, so while some files have been removed, the code in them might exist in other files.
 License headers and copyright have been kept in these circumstances.

-The major changes to the original source stem from Fusera's use case.
-Instead of only communicating with one bucket, Fusera is redesigned to be capable of accessing many different files distributed over multiple cloud services.
-One file can be in Google's Cloud Storage while another file that appears to be in the same folder can actually exist on an AWS S3 bucket.
-This flexibility is partly enabled by Fusera only needing read access to the files and therefore can use either public or signed urls to make HTTP requests directly to the cloud service's API.

-So Goofys' use of the aws-sdk to interact with AWS compatible endpoints was removed for a more flexible way of communicating since Fusera has no need to authenticate for write access to any of these files.
+The major changes to the original source stem from *fusera*'s use case.
+Goofys was designed to present the content of a single bucket as a file system.  *fusera* is designed to present the data associated with a collection of SRA accessions as a file system, and the data can be spread across many buckets.
+Goofys' use of the aws-sdk to interact with AWS compatible endpoints was replaced since *fusera* has no need to authenticate for write access to any of these files.

-Also, Goofys' start up was modified in order for Fusera to be able to communicate with an NIH API which provides the urls used to access the desired files.
+Goofys' start up was modified to determine the content of the presented file system based on querying the NCBI Data Locator API, rather than querying the content of the target bucket.

 References
----
+===

-Fusera has a lot to owe to the [Goofys](https://github.com/kahing/goofys) project: a high-performance, POSIX-ish file system written in Go.
-This was used as a starting point.
+*fusera* owes much to the [Goofys](https://github.com/kahing/goofys) project: a high-performance, POSIX-ish file system written in Go which was used as a starting point.